dluxio/dlux-docs/honeycomb/index.md

   - title: Customizable
     details: Variables are now stored in the profile of the account
   - title: Open Source
-    details: Fork the source if you want (not required as of 1.5)
+    details: Fork the source if you want, no longer required as of 1.5
 ---